zapier/visual-builder/docs/_docs/triggers.md

 This will let your trigger run in near realtime with your app pushing data to Zapier, running Zaps as soon as new data comes into your app instead of waiting for Zapier to fetch new data from your API.

 With a REST Hook trigger, you need to add Subscribe and Unsubscribe API requests that Zapier can use to set up and remove the hook subscription.
-Zapier provides the subscription URL in the Subscribe request as {% raw %}`{{bundle.targetUrl}}`{% endraw %}.
+Zapier provides the subscription URL in the Subscribe request as `bundle.targetUrl`.

 **Subscribe**